sanjana1605/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-Step1:
-Define the package as scipy.linalg import lu.
+1.Define the package as scipy.linalg import lu.

-Step2:
-Get input from user and print L and U matrix by 'print' .
+2.Get input from user and print L and U matrix by 'print' .

-Step3:
-Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable
+3.Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable

-Step4:
-Print the variable 'X'
+4.Print the variable 'X'

 ## Program:
 (i) To find the L and U matrix